istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns-proxy/index.md

 To work around these issues, the DNS proxy additionally supports automatically allocating addresses for `ServiceEntry`s that do not explicitly define one.
 This is configured by the `ISTIO_META_DNS_AUTO_ALLOCATE` option.

-When this feature is enabled, the DNS response will include a distinct, automatically assigned, address for each `ServiceEntry`.
+When this feature is enabled, the DNS response will include a distinct and automatically assigned address for each `ServiceEntry`.
 The proxy is then configured to match requests to this IP address, and forward the request to the corresponding `ServiceEntry`.

 {{< warning >}}
 Because this feature modifies DNS responses, it may not be compatible with all applications.